-A nursing allowance—usually 20 percent or 25 percent of the regular maternity benefit and payable for up to six months or longer—may be provided in addition to the basic cash maternity benefit.
+A nursing allowance—usually 20 percent or 25 percent of the regular maternity benefit and payable for up to 6 months or longer—may be provided in addition to the basic cash maternity benefit.
 A grant for the purchase of a layette—clothes and other essentials for the newborn baby—or the provision of a layette itself is furnished under some programs.
 Finally, a lump-sum maternity grant may be paid on the birth of each child.
 The wives of insured men may be eligible for this grant.
 Similar benefits may be provided under the family allowance program.

 Medical Benefits.
 Medical services usually include at least general practitioner care, some hospitalization, and essential drugs.
-Services of specialists, surgery, maternity care, some dental care, a wider range of medicine, and certain appliances are commonly added.
+Services of specialists, surgery, maternity care, some dental care, a wider range of medicines, and certain appliances are commonly added.
 Transportation of patients and home-nursing services may be included.

 There are three principal methods of meeting the cost of health care: direct payment to providers by the public system or its agents, reimbursement of patients, and direct provision of medical care.
 These methods may be used in different combinations and may be varied for different kinds of services.

 Under direct payment, the social security or public medical care system pays providers directly for services.
 Patients usually have little or no direct financial dealings with the care provider.
-Payments for care are commonly made based on contracts with service providers or the professional groups representing them, such as practitioner or hospital associations.
+Payments for care are commonly made on the basis of contracts with service providers or the professional groups representing them, such as practitioner or hospital associations.
 Remuneration may take the form of a specified fee for each service, a capitation payment in return for providing all necessary services to a given group of persons, or a salary.